 How Do I Calculate my PCORI Fee? | PCORI Fee Calculator

 The Patient-Centered Outcomes Research Instute (PCORI) Fee has three approved methods of calculation Actual Count Method, Snapshot Method, and Form 5500 Method.
 This Fee is imposed by the IRS and was recently extended to October 1, 2029.
-The fee is required to be reported only once a year on the second quarter Form 720, Quarterly Federal Excise Tax Return and paid by its due date July 31.
+Itis required to be reported only once a year on the second quarter Form 720, Quarterly Federal Excise Tax Return and paid by its due date July 31.
 The fee is based on the average number of lives covered under the policy or plan.
 You are required to maintain the same calculation method for the entirety of your policy year.

 Fully Insured Plan issuers (carriers) are also required to pay PCORI FEE's but use different calculation methods.
 Companies that have a fully insured health plan in place for their employees are not required to pay PCORI Fees unless they have an HRA in place.
 If they have an HRA with their fully insured option they are allowed to treat each employee account as one participant even if they have dependent/spouse coverage.